jfecher/ante-website/content/docs/language.md

     | _ -> false
 ```
 We never gave any type for `first_equals_two` yet ante infers its type for us as
-`a -> bool with Iterator a i32` - that is a function that returns a `bool` and takes
+`a -> bool given Iterator a i32` - that is a function that returns a `bool` and takes
 a generic parameter of type `a` which must be an iterator producing elements of type `i32`.

 ---